Carlby

 Carlby is a small village and civil parish in the district of South Kesteven in Lincolnshire, England.
 The population of the civil parish at the 2011 census was 542.

-It is located four miles south of Bourne on the A6121 near the Lincolnshire/Rutland boundary, which is partly the River West Glen.
+It is located four miles south of Bourne on the A6121 road near the Lincolnshire/Rutland boundary, which is partly the River West Glen.

-The ecclesiastical parish is Ryhall with Essendine and Carlby, part of the Rutland Deanery of the Diocese of Peterborough.
-The vicar is the Rev Jo Saunders.

-The parish church is dedicated to St. Stephen.
+The ecclesiastical parish is 'Ryhall with Essendine and Carlby', part of the Rutland Deanery of the Diocese of Peterborough.
+The parish church is dedicated to St Stephen.
 The current building dates from 1134.
+It has a medieval wall painting, partially uncovered during restoration work in the 1930s.

 The village has a playing field and a children's recreational area.
 In 1986 the villagers replaced the wooden village hall with a brick structure.